tfindlay-au/wheelies-public/SerpenteR2/README.md

 4. Test run times to get a better indication of current draw / battery life
 5. Add piezo buzzer to give realtime feedback (eg. pitch=elevation, final chime to indicate total time relative to best effort)
 6. Add GPS or other sensors to correlate wheelie success with location
-7. Add log file roll-over to avoid filling up the 4MB capacity of the R2
-8. Add 3D printable case
+7. Add 3D printable case